ericodle/GINSA/README.md

 ```

 GINSA will then proceed with the analysis, informing you of each step being performed in real time.
-Note: Analysis time depends on internet connection speed and the number of occurrences in GBIF.
+Note: Analysis time depends on internet connection speed and number of occurrences.

 ## Completion of Analysis

-When GINSA completes its process, you will find that your project folder now contains a unique sub-folder for each occurrence found, as well as several output files. <br />
+When GINSA completes its process, you will find that your project folder now contains a unique sub-folder for each occurrence, as well as several output files. <br />

 Below is a description of each output file, using the search term "Lecudina longissima" as an example.